buzzqw/TUS/OBSS/OBSSv2-eng.md

 Choose a Weapon List; with these weapons, you get a +1 to hit.

-This Feat can be taken multiple times, with at least WP 5,9,13,17.
+This Feat can be taken multiple times, with at least WP 5,9,13.

-If you take this Feat **4 times** on the same Weapon List, the bonuses to hit are reduced to +1, instead of +4, but you make two Attack Rolls for the first two attacks of the round and choose which roll to keep.
+If you take this Feat **4 times** on the same Weapon List, the bonuses to hit are reduced to +2, instead of +4, but you make the first Attack Rolls two times and choose which roll to keep.

 ## Whirlwind Attack